 Should You Own a Goldendoodle?

 Goldendoodles (and Labradoodles) are quickly becoming one of the most popular breeds in the world.
-A a mix between a golden-retriever and a poodle, Goldendoodles combine the best features of these two very different dog breeds.
+As a mix between a Golden Retriever and a Poodle, Goldendoodles combine the best features of these two very different dog breeds.
 Here are 10 reasons why you should consider adding a Goldendoodle to your family.
 Curious about the difference between Goldendoodles and Labradoodles?